-In this post, we will see where is the Action Center in Windows 10, and how to open and use the Windows 10 Action Center.
+In this post, we will see where is the Action Center in Windows 10 and how to open and use the Windows 10 Action Center.
+In this complete guide, learn how to use Windows 10 Action Center, including opening it and customizing notification settings to your needs.
 The post also suggests a few troubleshooting steps you may try if you find that the Windows 10 Action Center won’t open or is not working.

-The new Notification & Action Center in Windows 10 Anniversary Update looks great.
-The Action Center is split into two major sections – Notifications and Quick Actions and lets you take a look at all the notifications from all different apps, and even the system.
+The new Notification & Action Center in Windows 10 looks great.
+The Action Center is split into two major sections – Notifications and Quick Actions and lets you take a look at all the notifications from all different apps and even the system.

 Here in the top end, you see the notifications, but it is at the bottom end that you can see the shortcuts, which the Action Center houses.
 Most of these are actually shortcuts to frequently used settings.
 By choosing any of them, you open the relevant Settings section.

-Although the Action Center comes across as a simple tool, it is very useful.
-It stores and retains important notification for viewing at a later time.
-Since Notifications are an important feature that defines Action Center, it is essential to have this feature enabled all the time.
-However, things can get troublesome when you receive
+Although the Action Center comes across as a simple tool, it is beneficial.
+It stores and retains important notifications for viewing at a later time.
+Since Notifications are an important feature that defines the Action Center, it is essential to have this feature enabled all the time.

 However, things can get irritating when you receive a barrage of notifications.
 If required, you can set the priority of Notifications or disable notifications.
 To do so, click the Action Center icon located on the right-hand side of the Windows taskbar.

 Next, click the All Settings button, chose System and then, Notifications & Actions.